Frances Elizabeth Morgan

 1871

-Frances, along with Elizabeth Blackwell, Barbara Bodichon, Ernest Hart and others founded the National Health Society, Frances was the first Honorary Secretary.
+Frances, along with Dr. Elizabeth Blackwell, Barbara Bodichon, Ernest Hart and others founded the National Health Society, Frances was the first Honorary Secretary.
 “Prevention is Better than Cure” it’s aim: to assist in the formation of local societies, to induce schools to include sanitary instruction in their teachings, to form an office for answering questions, from private individuals and others, as to the proper modes of procedure in case of sanitary difficulty, and to establish a reference library, with plans, models, and papers.

 There was a strong hostility to women by the male doctors within the profession.
 The Obstetrical Society of London felt especially threatened because they feared the competition.